 1. Addressing and overcoming the emotional and spiritual issues that surfaced as dietary habits;

-2. Discovering God’s natural plan for our lives as far as food, activity, and worship go; and
+2. Discovering God’s natural plan for our lives as far as food (eating the foods He made for us, not the ones Man makes), activity (exercise), and worship go; and

 3. Striving to bring glory to God by honoring Him with our bodies and, in turn, shining His light to others.

 When we discover the underlying spiritual issues that manifest as food-related physical issues, we can move on to the dietary lifestyle:

 Eat God’s Living Foods and Avoid Man’s Dead Foods

 That’s it.
 Back in the days when this was the only choice, women passed down information on how to get the best sourdough culture for their bread, how to store fruits and vegetables for the winter (without extremely high heat treatment or freezers of course), how to separate fresh milk into curds and whey for longer “shelf” life, and so on.

 In just the last 50 years, we have lost thousands of years worth of information and traditions.
 We kill every living nutrient in foods so they’ll last on the shelves for ages.
 And dietitians tell patients in the medical world how to make “good” choices of those dead, boxed foods.